DustyVegas/utexas_migrate/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 - [ ] Code follows the coding style of this project.
-- [ ] I have added content to https://https://dev-utqs-migration-tester.pantheonsite.io/ to demonstrate the migration.
+- [ ] Content exists in https://https://live-utqs-migration-tester.pantheonsite.io/ to demonstrate the migration task.

 ## Run the migration